What are some basic tips when using hand tools?

 - Keep the work environment clean and tidy to avoid clutter which may cause accidents.

-- Use a heavy belt or apron and hang tools at your sides, not behind your back.
+- Use a heavy belt or apron and hang tools pointed down at your sides, not behind your back.

 What should I avoid when using hand tools?

 - Do not use tools for jobs they are not intended to do.
-For example, do not use a slot screw drivers as a chisel, pry bar, wedge or punch or wrenches as hammers.
+For example, do not use a slot screw driver as a chisel, pry bar, wedge or punch, or wrenches as hammers.

 - Do not apply excessive force or pressure on tools.